mcytowski/Laplace-GPU-Offload/Profiling.md

-# Profiling
+# Step 1: Profiling

-The GNU Gprof profiler can be used to profile the code.
+In this section we will use the GNU Gprof performance analysis tool to profile our Laplace code.

-First, the code need to be compiled with *-pg* and *-g* options.
+First, the code needs to be compiled with *-pg* and *-g* options.
 This will enable the generation of line-by-line profiling information for gprof.

 ```
 bash-4.2$ make -f makefile.gprof